Pedestrian zone: South Korea

 Insadong in Seoul, South Korea has a large pedestrian zone (Insadong-gil) during certain hours.

 Also in South Korea, in 2013, in the Haenggun-dong neighbourhood of Suwon, streets were closed to cars as a month-long car-free experiment while the city hosted the EcoMobility World Festival.
 Instead of cars, residents used non-motorized vehicles provided by the festival organizers.
 The experiment was not unopposed; however, on balance it was considered a success.
 Following the festival, the city embarked on discussions about adopting the practice on a permanent basis.

 Taiwan

-Ximending in Taipei, Taiwan is a neighborhood and shopping district in the Wanhua District of Taipei, Taiwan.
+Ximending in Wanhua District, Taipei is a neighbourhood and shopping district.
 It was the first pedestrian zone in Taiwan.
 The district is very popular in Taiwan.
 In central Taiwan, Yizhong Street is one of the most popular pedestrian shopping area in Taichung.
+In Southern Taiwan, the most famous pedestrian shopping area is Shinkuchan in Kaohsiung.

 Thailand

-In Thailand, some small streets (soi) in Bangkok are designed to be all-time closed traffic, the city's famous shopping streets of Sampheng Lane in Chinatown and Wang Lang Market nearby to Siriraj Hospital, are the most popular for both local and tourists shopping streets.
+In Thailand, some small streets (soi) in Bangkok are designed to be all-time closed to automobile traffic, the city's famous shopping streets of Sampheng Lane in Chinatown and Wang Lang Market nearby to Siriraj Hospital, are the most popular for both local and tourists shopping streets.
 Additionally the city has built long skywalk systems.
-Walking Street, Pattaya is also closed to traffic.
+Walking Street, Pattaya is also closed to auto traffic.
 Night markets are routinely closed to auto traffic.